Northumbria Specialist Emergency Care Hospital

 Benefits for the patient and hospital

 The priority for NSECH is to ensure patients have good meals they enjoy, while enhancing health and well-being.
-Partnering with apetito has enabled the hospital to provide nutritious, aesthetically pleasing food, which remains hot for the time it takes to eat.
+Partnering with apetito has enabled the hospital to provide nutritious, delicious and visually appealing food, which remains hot for the time it takes to eat.
 By removing the need to serve portioned meals, waiting times have been reduced by up to 45 minutes – again improving the patient experience and allowing them to continue to eat with dignity.

 Chris Campbell continues, “Ultimately it’s all about the patient, and we truly believe in putting patient experience first in everything we do, especially with our food offering.
 We know the important role nutrition plays in the recovery process, and with the apetito plated meal system we are able to offer nutritious meals served in a way which puts patient experience first.”

-apetito’s plated meal system and support during implementation results in a reduction of waste, which costs the healthcare sector alone £230 million each year, according to WRAP.
+apetito’s plated meal system and support during implementation results in a reduction of waste, which costs the healthcare sector alone £230 million each year, according to WRAP, with over 120,000 tonnes of food waste and 49,000 tonnes of associated packing waste.

 Chris Campbell discusses, “It is no secret finances are tight within the NHS, so any savings that can be made make a big difference.
 Since moving over to apetito we have been able to reduce our food wastage, which in turn saves our hospital precious money.”